Universal Composability is Robust Compilation: Introduction

 \section{Introduction}

-Universal composability (\uc) is a framework for the specification and analysis of cryptographic protocols with a key guarantee about compositionality~\cite{uc,uc2}.
-Several variations of \uc exist~\cite{ Hofheinz2011GNUC:-A-New-Uni, R.Kusters2006Simulation-Base, DBLP:journals/iandc/BackesPW07, DBLP:conf/tosca/Maurer11} but in this paper we focus on the original model of \citet{uc}.
-If a protocol is proven \uc, that protocol behaves analogously to some high-level, secure-by-construction \emph{ideal functionality} no matter what the protocol interacts with.
+In cryptography, universal composability (\uc) is a framework for the specification and analysis of cryptographic protocols with a key guarantee about compositionality~\cite{ uc, uc2, Hofheinz2011GNUC:-A-New-Uni, R.Kusters2006Simulation-Base, DBLP:journals/iandc/BackesPW07, DBLP:conf/tosca/Maurer11}.
+If a cryptographic protocol is proven \uc, that protocol behaves like some high-level, secure-by-construction \emph{ideal functionality} no matter what the protocol interacts with.
 As such, if that protocol is used within a larger protocol, in order to reason about the latter, we can replace the former protocol with its ideal functionality and just reason about the rest.
-In other words, \uc protocols are secure even when composed with other protocols.
+In other words, \uc protocols are secure \emph{even when composed} with other protocols.

-Secure compilation (\SC) is a discipline that studies how to prove that a compiler from a source to a target language preserves the security properties of source programs in the target programs it produces.
-Several criteria for secure compilation have been proposed in the literature, ranging from relational, equivalence-based notions~\cite{abadi,scsurvey} to more recent notions based on preserving traces~\cite{rhc,rsc,schp}.

-While these two worlds seem to deal with quite different notions, we argue that they are deeply connected: both worlds are concerned with abstract notions (ideal functionalities, source programs) which are generally deemed secure, and more concrete notions (protocols, target programs) whose security must be proven \emph{against arbitrary opponents}.
-What's more, proving that a protocol is \uc, or that a compiler is secure, ensures that any attack at the concrete level (attacker, target program context) can be simulated at the abstract level (simulator, source program context).
+In programming language security, robust compilation (\RC)~\cite{rhc,journey-rel} is a framework for studying secure compilation as the \emph{robust} preservation of classes of hyperproperties~\cite{ClarksonS10}.
+That is, for each class \mc{H} of hyperproperties (e.g., safety, hypersafety, subset-closed hyperproperties etc.), \RC provides a criterion stating that if attained by a compiler, then the compiler preserves class \mc{H} from the source programs it inputs to the target ones it produces.
+Moreover, this preservation is done robustly, i.e., \emph{no matter} what code is linked against the source and target programs.
+These two frameworks (\Cref{sec:bg}) belong to different research fields and seem to deal with different notions, however we demonstrate that they are deeply connected.
+Both frameworks are concerned with abstract notions which are generally \emph{deemed} secure, and more concrete notions whose security must be \emph{proven against arbitrary attackers}.
+In \UC, the abstract notions are called ideal functionalities (\idfu{}) while concrete ones are called protocols (\prot{}).
+In \RC, the abstract notions are called source programs (\prgs{}), for the source language of the compiler \comp{\cdot}, while concrete ones are target programs (\prgt{}), for the target language of the compiler.
+Moreover, proving that a protocol \uc-realises an idea functionality ($\prot{}\vdashuc\idfu{}$), or that a compiler attains a \RC criterion for class \mc{H} ($\vdash\comp{\cdot}:\mc{H}$), is done by showing that any attack at the concrete level (protocol or target program) can be simulated at the abstract level (functionality or source program).

-We dig deeper into this analogy and show that there are benefits to be gained for both worlds by understanding their correspondence more deeply.
-After presenting \uc and \SC, this paper briefly outlines those benefits.